yoannmos/PythonGuide/docs/installation.md

 * Linter : Pylint
 * Formatter : black
 * Notebook IDE : ipython jupyter jupyterlab
-* Standard IDE : VSC
+* And a lot more !!!

 ## VSCode